way5/flyingbear-G5-full-direct-extruder/README.md

 - Nozzle
 - Y-axis Shaft Base + Pin Head
 - Z-axis Nut + Nut Cap
+- Back side cap for extruder motor insert

-In case if you have installed heated chamber I strongly recommend you to prevent extruder motor overheat by using heatsinks and cooling fan.
+In case if you have installed heated chamber I strongly recommend you to prevent extruder motor overheat by using heatsinks and a cooling fan.
 I am using 30x30mm turbine that is attached to the carrige through the [extruder motor shroud](./OBJ/EXTRUDER%20MOTOR%20SHROUD.obj).
 See the corresponding 3d model.

 Your new hotend carrige would look like this: